urbanwuensch/drEEM-online/documentation/Installation of the toolbox.md

 1. Go to [dreem.openfluor.org](https://dreem.openfluor.org/).
 2. In the top right corner of the website, click on "Download latest"
-3. Run the function ("installdreem.m") in Matlab.
+3. Run the downloaded function `installdreem.m` in Matlab.
 4. After download and installation, type `doc dreem` to get greeted by the Toolbox documentation.
 If that works, the toolbox should be all set up and ready for you.